Carrie Hessler-Radelet: Deputy director of the Peace Corps

-On November 9, 2009, President Barack Obama nominated Hessler Radelet to serve as the deputy director of the Peace Corps.
+On November 9, 2009, President Barack Obama nominated Hessler-Radelet to serve as the deputy director of the Peace Corps.
 She was appointed on June 23, 2010.

 At the time of her nomination she was the director at the JSI Research and Training Institute, Inc, a global public health organization, where she oversaw the management of programs in more than 30 countries.
-Hessler Radelet was a board member of the National Peace Corps Association and served on the steering committee for the US Coalition for Child Survival.
+Hessler-Radelet was a board member of the National Peace Corps Association and served on the steering committee for the US Coalition for Child Survival.
 During her time as deputy director, she led the roll-out of the Focus In/Train Up initiative, which provides targeted technical training to volunteers to increase their capacity-building abilities.

 Director of the Peace Corps

-On July 18, 2013, President Barack Obama announced his intent to nominate Hessler Radelet as the director of the Peace Corps.
+On July 18, 2013, President Barack Obama announced his intent to nominate Hessler-Radelet as the director of the Peace Corps.
 She was confirmed as director on June 5, 2014.
-As Peace Corps director, Hessler Radelet has led an extensive organizational reform effort, most notably to enhance the health and safety of trainees and volunteers (including the development of a sexual assault risk reduction and response program); improve the quality of Peace Corps’ technical training and program support for volunteers; increase the impact and operational efficiency of agency operations; strengthen intercultural competence, diversity and inclusion; enhance the visibility and image of Peace Corps; attracted record numbers of applicants; and expand and strengthen public-private partnerships to increase funding, enhance brand image and strengthen technical programming.
+As Peace Corps director, Hessler-Radelet has led an extensive organizational reform effort, most notably to enhance the health and safety of trainees and volunteers (including the development of a sexual assault risk reduction and response program); improve the quality of Peace Corps’ technical training and program support for volunteers; increase the impact and operational efficiency of agency operations; strengthen intercultural competence, diversity and inclusion; enhance the visibility and image of Peace Corps; attracted record numbers of applicants; and expand and strengthen public-private partnerships to increase funding, enhance brand image and strengthen technical programming.

 Service in presidential delegations

-Hessler Radelet has served as the leader or part of a presidential delegation in two instances.
-On January 13, 2012, President Barack Obama announced the delegation to attend the Inauguration of Ellen Johnson Sirleaf of Liberia.
-On January 16, 2012, Hessler Radelet, then deputy director, went to Monrovia as part of a presidential delegation along with the then United States Ambassador to Liberia, Linda Thomas-Greenfield and United States Senator of Delaware, Christopher Coons, amongst others, led by then Secretary of State Hillary Clinton.
-On February 20, 2013, President Barack Obama announced the delegation to attend the Inauguration of Ernest Bai Koroma of Sierra Leone.
-Hessler Radelet led the delegation.
+Hessler-Radelet led or joined two presidential delegations.
+On January 13, 2012, President Barack Obama announced the delegation to attend the inauguration of Ellen Johnson Sirleaf of Liberia.
+On January 16, 2012, Hessler-Radelet, then Peace Corps deputy director, traveled to Monrovia as part of a presidential delegation led by then Secretary of State Hillary Clinton and also including then United States Ambassador to Liberia Linda Thomas-Greenfield and United States Senator Christopher Coons, of Delaware, among others.
+On February 20, 2013, President Barack Obama announced the delegation to attend the inauguration of Ernest Bai Koroma of Sierra Leone.
+Hessler-Radelet led the delegation.

 President and CEO of Project Concern International and Global Communities

-In February 2017, Hessler Radelet was named president and CEO of Project Concern International, a San Diego-based international development organization, by the board of directors.
-In 2019, Project Concern International merged with Global Communities, and in October 2022 Hessler Radelet was named the president and CEO of Global Communities.
+In February 2017, Hessler-Radelet was named president and CEO of Project Concern International, a San Diego-based international development organization, by the board of directors.
+In 2019, Project Concern International merged with Global Communities, and in October 2022 Hessler-Radelet was named the president and CEO of Global Communities.

 Honors and awards

-Hessler Radelet has received honorary degrees from Austin College (2013), University of Puget Sound (2015), Boston University (2016), Michigan Technological University (2016), Virginia Wesleyan University (2016), and Williams College (2016).
+Hessler-Radelet has received honorary degrees from Austin College (2013), University of Puget Sound (2015), Boston University (2016), Michigan Technological University (2016), Virginia Wesleyan University (2016), and Williams College (2016).
 She received the Society for International Development, Award for Outstanding Leadership in International Development in November 2016.